Text Size

 Hebrews 9:14

-How much more will the blood of Christ, who through the eternal Spirit offered Himself without defect to God, cleanse Your conscience from dead works to serve the living God?
+How much more will the blood of Christ, who through the eternal Spirit offered Himself unblemished to God, purify our consciences from works of death, so that we may serve the living God!

 Christ without blemish